nickcharlton/dokku-cookbook/README.md

 dokku_certificate "wildcard" do
-  cert "An SSL Certificate as a string" key "An SSL Certificate's private key as a string"
+  cert "An SSL Certificate as a string" key "An SSL Certificate's private key as a string" end

-  global true
-end
 ```

 The name of the action should be the `id` of an available data bag item.
-`global` specifies whether or not this certificate should be installed for all
-Dokku apps.

 ## Testing